Active Learning for Control-Oriented Identification of Nonlinear Systems: System Identification Results

 We will show that this is the case using an appeal to Taylor's theorem.
 In particular, we apply Taylor's theorem to the optimality conditions of the least squares problem, an approach known as the delta method \citep{van2000asymptotic}.
 Doing so allows us to to show that the parameter error may be expressed in terms of a self-normalized martingale.
 To express this result, we define the shorthand $D f_t^k \triangleq D_{\phi} f(X_t^k, U_t^k; \phi^\star)$.
 In differentiating the optimality conditions, we encounter an empirical covariance for the covariates defined by the Jacobian of $f$ evaluated at the experiment data:

 The superscript $\pi$ denotes the policy that is rolled out to generate $U_t^k$.
-Given sufficiently many trajectories, this estimate converges to the expected value $\Sigma^\pi$ (defined in \eqref{eq: covariance def}).
-As long as this covariance matrix is positive definite, $\Sigma^{\pi} \succ 0$, we can show that the delta method is successful in improving the estimation rate.
+Given sufficiently many trajectories, this estimate converges to the expected value As long as this covariance matrix is positive definite, $\Sigma^{\pi} \succ 0$, we can show that the delta method is successful in improving the estimation rate.

 In order to do so, we require sufficiently many trajectories.
-In addition to the burn-in for the excess risk bound, we require that $N$ is large enough that \Cref{cor: slow rate} guarantees $\norm{\hat \phi_K - \phi^\star} \leq 1$ with high probability.
+In addition to the burn-in for the excess risk bound, we require that $K$ is large enough that \Cref{cor: slow rate} guarantees $\norm{\hat \phi_K - \phi^\star} \leq 1$ with high probability.
 We refer to the burn-in required for this to hold as $K \geq \tau_{\mathsf{small\,error}}(\delta)$, where

 Furthermore, we require that the higher order terms ($\mathsf{h.o.t.}$) from the taylor expansion involved in the Delta method are dominated by the lower order terms.
-For downstream use of the delta method, we allow this to depend on the norm of an arbitrary positive definite matrix $H$.
-We refer to the required burn-in as $K \geq \tau_{\mathsf{h.o.t.}}(\delta, H)$, where
+For downstream use of the delta method, we allow this to depend on the norm of an arbitrary positive definite matrix $H$ and an arbitrary positive number $\beta$.
+We refer to the required burn-in as $K \geq \tau_{\mathsf{h.o.t.}}(\delta, \beta)$, where

 With these burn-in times defined, we may state the result which expresses the parameter estimation error